Research

 Governance Day 91: The Year 1 Maintenance Manual That Prevents Your Sprint From Becoming Shelfware

 The sprint is designed for intensity.
 Twelve weeks, four phases, concentrated effort.
 The operating cadence is designed for sustainability.
-The failure pattern

 March 2026